-- (1) Thirty-five (35) feet. - (2) The height of detached accessory structures shall be twenty-six (26) feet or less, this height restriction is applicable to structures that are set back from the property line of not less than twenty-five (25) feet from the side property line and not less than twenty-five (25) feet from the rear property line. - aa.
-Detached accessory structures, with a total square footage of less than Two Hundred (200) square feet and are placed within the allowable five (5) foot rear setback and five (5) foot side setback shall have a height restriction of fourteen (14) feet in height or less.
+- (1) Structures shall be thirty-five (35) feet in height.
+The height will be determined from the edge of the established street frontage (road).
+As per American Disabilities Act (ADA) guidelines a two (2%) percent grade will be allowed for your driveway. - (2) The height of detached accessory structures shall be twenty-six (26) feet or less, this height restriction is applicable to structures that are set back from the property line of not less than twenty-five (25) feet from the side property line and not less than twenty-five (25) feet from the rear property line. - aa.
+Detached accessory structures, with a total square footage of less than Two Hundred (200) square feet and are placed within the allowable five (5) foot rear setback and five (5) foot side setback shall have a height restriction of fourteen (14) feet in height or less. - (3) Adjustments may be considered for sloped or irregular lots.